Get to know our current fellows and fellowship leaders:

 Swathi is an avid traveler.
 She would love to visit Japan and it is next on her list.
 Being physically active is also important.
 She has won multiple swimming competitions and has a particular interest in MMA and kickboxing.
 In medical school she has won medals for various sports competitions and was Captain of the throwball team.

-Favorite restaurants/bar: Shaved Duck
+Favorite restaurant/bar: Shaved Duck

 Abdullah Jalal, MD